mrrmartin01/bank-backend/README.md

 # 💰 Bank Backend API

-An Express.js backend for a banking application that provides secure user authentication, account management, and administrative controls.
+An Express generate backend for a banking application that provides secure user authentication, account management, and administrative controls.

 ## 🚀 Features